お客様の素早い設計とより早い製品化を実現する、技術情報と専門知識をご紹介します。

 The example used below is for the heart rate sensor demo, but these steps can be applied to any of the Wireless Connectivity demo applications.

-Open the "heart_rate_sensor.eww
+Open the heart_rate_sensor.eww

-After the workspace is open, some projects are shown: One for the KSDK platform libraries and one for the demo application.
+After the workspace is open, some projects are shown: one for the KSDK platform libraries and one for the demo application.
 Build ALL the required KSDK libraries by right clicking on the SDK projects and click on 'Make'

 Note: If you select another project, don't forget to build the required KSDK libraries for that project.